 More than 90 schemes have been proposed by the three Mini-Holland boroughs.
 They include a range of innovative improvements for cyclists:

-Enfield: the town centre will be redesigned, with new segregated cycle routes linking key destinations and corridors.
+Cycle Enfield: the town centre will be redesigned, with new segregated cycle routes linking key destinations and corridors.
+The A105 Green Lanes segregated cycle route is currently under construction.
 Cycle storage hubs are also planned at Enfield Town and Edmonton Green stations and new greenway routes will be introduced.
 See the Cycle Enfield website.

-Waltham Forest: a fully segregated route along Lea Bridge Road has been developed and is currently under construction alongside a range of measures to improve cycling throughout residential areas and introduce low-traffic neighbourhoods.
-Cycle hubs are planned for major stations within the borough, with Walthamstow Central, Leytonstone and Wood Street already complete and operational.
+Enjoy Waltham Forest: a fully segregated route along Lea Bridge Road has been developed and is currently under construction alongside a range of measures to improve cycling throughout residential areas and introduce low-traffic neighbourhoods.
+Cycle hubs have been introduced for major stations within the borough, including Walthamstow Central, Leyton, Leytonstone and Wood Street.
 See the Enjoy Waltham Forest website.

 Have your say